Jacktavitt/qwertyprints/README.md

     b) have data that can be expanded into the necessary elements (interperet duration of keystroke from start time and end time, etc.)
 I am currently using a vertical layout but am considering the possible advantages of making it wider (a column for each digraph instead of a row for each keypress)

-The other challenge is to host a large number of ML trained models (most likely one per user) and to automate a system of retraining these models based on new/updated data.
+The other challenge is to host a large number of ML trained models (one per user).
 These models have a TRAIN stage and a TEST stage.
-TRAIN will take place upon initial batch processing of new data, and TEST will happen when either
-    a) a user is logged in and typing.
-A MICROBATCH will be sent to the model to authenticate the identity of the user
+TRAIN will take place upon initial batch processing of new data, and TEST will happen when a user is logged in and typing.
+A stream of data will be sent to the model to authenticate the identity of the user.
-    b) new BATCH data comes in.
-This is part of the ML model's EVALUATION stage.
-If it returns a worng value, it must be RETRAINED.
-The automation of this process will pose a challenge both for scheduling and the distributed processing required for the ML aspect.

 ### Business Value